Tag Archives: Zac Efron

 The Greatest Showman (2017): Rebecca Ferguson

-I still haven’t seen even half of the very highly rated musicals out there – and I doubt I will.
-Especially since musicals aren’t my favourite genre.
-However, to my surprise, I’ve found my most loved musical to date in The Greatest Showman.
+The fact that musicals aren’t my favourite genre is the reason I still haven’t seen even half of the very highly rated musicals out there, and I doubt I ever will.
+Yet, against all odds, I’ve found my most loved musical to date in The Greatest Showman.

-Based on the true story of P.T Barnum, a visionary who rose from nothing to create the mesmerising spectacle known as the circus, I found so much to love about this film.
-The music – of course, the costumes, humour, choreography, performances and themes; I enjoyed it all.
+Based on the true story of P.T Barnum, a visionary who rose from nothing to create the mesmerising spectacle known as the circus, I found so much to love about director Michael Gracey’s film.
+The music, of course, the costumes, humour, choreography, performances and themes; I simply enjoyed it all.

-Zac Efron, Hugh Jackman, Zendeya and Michelle Williams all deliver good performances.
+Zac Efron, Hugh Jackman, Zendaya and Michelle Williams all deliver good performances.
 As does Rebecca Ferguson.
-Particularly the moment we all get to hear her character’s singing voice.
+Particularly, the moment we all get to hear her character’s singing voice.
 A scene that is arguably the most arresting.
 A true wow moment.

-You’ve very already seen this but if you haven’t, watch The Greatest Showman for all the seemingly endless reasons above and you may just find yourself inspired.
+You’ve very likely already seen this beautiful film, but if you haven’t, watch The Greatest Showman at once!
+And do it for all the seemingly endless reasons above, because you may just find yourself inspired.

 G